 Our Mr. Potato Head play mat made from felt is great for travel or whenever you need to keep little hands (quietly) occupied, whether you’re driving around town or on your way to Disney World.

 Summer is here and while there are plenty of opportunities to run and play, sometimes you need some quiet activities or crafts to keep little hands occupied without too much noise.

-I chose a few of the traditional “parts” that I know Oscar loves – the orange nose, the teeth, the mustache – and then added a few of my own for fun like the Mickey ears and the eye patch.
-Depending on your destination, the possibility for costume changes are pretty much endless!
-I am seriously considering a pair of Buzz wings and a Woody hat at the moment….
+I chose a few of the traditional “parts” that I know Oscar loves – the orange nose, the teeth, the mustache – and then created a few of my own for fun like the Mickey ears and the eye patch.
+Once I had the basics down, cutting a few new pieces was super easy.

 I sewed the potato body and arms to the page but all the other parts are loose.
 Honestly, you can get as detailed as you want here.
-It’s Mr. (or Mrs.) Potato Head!
+It’s Mr. (or) Mrs. Potato Head!

 Want more?
 Here are more toddler crafts, games, tips, and more for you to read!
 Originally posted April 2012.